Career of Cristiano Ronaldo: 2018–2020: Consecutive Serie A titles

-2020–2021: 100 Juve goals, Capocannoniere, and departure
+2020–2021: 100 Juventus goals, Capocannoniere, and departure

-On 20 September 2020, Ronaldo scored in Juventus's opening league match of the season, a 3–0 home win over Sampdoria.
-On 1 November, having taken nearly three weeks to recover from COVID-19, he returned to action against Spezia; he came off the bench in the second half and scored within the first three minutes, before scoring a second goal from the penalty spot in an eventual 4–1 away win.
-On 2 December, he scored a goal against Dynamo Kyiv in a Champions League group stage match, his 750th senior career goal.
-Ronaldo played his 100th match in all competitions for Juventus on 13 December, scoring two penalties in a 3–1 away win over Genoa in the league to bring his goal tally to 79.
+On 1 November 2020, Ronaldo returned to the pitch after recovering from COVID-19 for three weeks.
+The following month, he scored his 750th senior career goal against Dynamo Kyiv in a Champions League group stage match.
 On 20 January 2021, Juventus won the 2020 Supercoppa Italiana after a 2–0 win against Napoli, with Ronaldo scoring the opening goal.
-On 2 March, he scored a goal in a 3–0 win over Spezia in his 600th league match, to become the first player to score at least 20 goals in 12 consecutive seasons in the top five leagues of Europe.
-On 14 March, he scored his 57th career hat-trick in a 3–1 away win over Cagliari.
-On 12 May, Ronaldo scored a goal in a 3–1 away win over Sassuolo to reach his 100th goal for Juventus in all competitions on his 131st appearance, becoming the fastest Juventus player to achieve the feat.
-With Juventus's victory in the 2021 Coppa Italia Final on 19 May, Ronaldo became the first player in history to win every major domestic trophy in England, Spain and Italy.
-Ronaldo ended the season with 29 league goals, winning the Capocannoniere award for highest goalscorer and becoming the first footballer to finish as top scorer in the English, Spanish and Italian leagues.
+On 12 May, he scored a goal in a 3–1 win over Sassuolo in his 131st appearance for Juventus, becoming the fastest player in the club's history to reach 100 goals across all competitions.
+With Juventus' victory in the 2021 Coppa Italia Final on 19 May, Ronaldo became the first player to win every major domestic trophy in England, Spain and Italy.
+He finished the season with 29 league goals, winning the Capocannoniere award for highest goalscorer and becoming the first player to finish as the top scorer in the English, Spanish and Italian leagues.